Wedding Terms For Couples

 A credit is a specific amount of money that you have to spend on prints or other products.
 Photographers will generally include a certain amount of money based on the package you select, especially if the photographer is only delivering electronic files.

-This is a special unique website hosted by the photographer for your wedding photos.
-You’ll receive a URL/website address and it will feature images from your day.
+This is a custom, private gallery for your wedding photos hosted by your photographer.
+You’ll be sent a personalized website address (URL) that will feature images from your wedding.
 This may or may not be password protected.
 This serves as a way for you to share the album with family and friends, and over social media.
 Galleries can also be set up for viewing proofs (as mentioned above) or with final images with photographs ready to select for print.